Self-managed SSL Certificates

 | Domain Coverage | Certificate must include at least one SAN matching your domain |

-| Chain | Include intermediate certificates in the certificate file for full chain validation |
+| Chain | Provide intermediate certificates for full chain validation - paste them into the dialog's separate Chain PEM (optional) field |

 Certificate File Format